Bean-to-Bar Process

-You may think you know what to expect from chocolate – a cheap and cheerful sweet fix, with every mass-produced bar tasting pretty much exactly the same.
-The truth is, chocolate can be so much more than that.
+You may think you know chocolate - a cheap and cheerful sweet fix, with every mass-produced bar tasting almost exactly the same.
+But chocolate can be so much more.

-Much like we’ve seen in the craft coffee scene, chocolate should be a celebration of the beans from which it is made.
-The farmers we work with are small producers, who grow cacao with care and attention to detail, using techniques passed from generation to generation.
-Everything from soil conditions to changes in weather can affect the taste of the finished chocolate, so no two bars are quite alike.
-As a result, each origin has its own individual nuances, complexities and flavours waiting to be explored.
+Much like craft coffee, chocolate should celebrate the beans from which it is made.
+The farmers we work with are small producers, growing cacao with care and attention, using techniques passed down through generations.
+Everything - from soil conditions to changes in weather - can influence the taste of the finished bar, so no two batches are ever the same.
+Each origin brings its own unique nuances, complexities, and flavours waiting to be explored.

-Many of the chocolate companies you’re familiar with have chosen to sacrifice flavour in exchange for consistency and a lower market price point.
-Here at Bullion, we actually choose to celebrate the inconsistencies, from the terrior to the yearly harvest.
-Each grower has a story to tell, and we’re here to tell it - and you’re here to taste it.
+Many familiar chocolate brands sacrifice flavour for consistency and lower prices.
+At Bullion, we do the opposite: we celebrate the differences, from terroir to yearly harvests.
+Each grower has a story to tell - and we’re here to tell it, so you can taste it.

 Sorting and Roasting